Table of contents

 I have used 25+ different languages in my articles.

-I am not an expert in ANY of these languages.
+I am not an expert in NONE of these languages.

 I Have a trick in INSERT LANGUAGE to improve the code.

-The solutions try to avoid language perks and cleverness.
+The solution tries to avoid language perks and cleverness.

 I write about backend business software. 🖥️

 This is the domain I've been working on.